longyangking/Ares/README.md

 # Ares
-> Dota2 AI for playing with friends in Anshun & 314
+> Dota2 AI for playing with friends in Anshun, 314 & 518

 ## Features
 + Mainly based on